 Expert Tips

-- After baking, let the pan cool on the counter.
-Once cooled, put the pan in the fridge before you cut the bars.
+- After baking, let the pan cool on the counter for about 10 minutes.
+Then, put the pan in the refrigerator to finish completely cooling before you cut the bars.
 They are much easier to cut and stay together better when they are cooler.

 Ingredients